silentgameplays/Manhunt-fix-Windows-10/README.md

 -For Nvidia users>Nvidia Control Panel>Manage 3D Settings>Program Settings>:Tripple Buffering:on

-NB:AMD users same thing only in the AMD control panel.
+NB:AMD users same thing only in the AMD control panel(or ignore this step).

 6.Fixing the crashes after Scenes 1,2 an later for Windows builds 1903,1909 and later(finally)